Last published: June 20, 2023

 What are synthetic cathinones?

-Synthetic cathinones are mostly white or brown powders but also exist in the form of small, chunky crystals.
-They are sometimes found as capsules and less commonly as tablets.3
+Synthetic cathinones are mostly white or brown powders but can also be in the form of small, chunky crystals.
+They are sometimes found as capsules and less commonly as tablets.4

 - Mephedrone (4-MMC), M-CAT)

 Synthetic cathinones are usually snorted, swallowed or injected.

 When taken orally the desired effects are typically seen within 15–45 minutes.
 After snorting the desired effect is anecdotally reported to occur within a few minutes.
 The effects usually last for approximately 2-4 hours.7